3dlg-hcvc/mirror3d/docs/user_instruction.md

 --expand_range 100 --clamp_dis 100 --border_width 25
 ```

-Each line of the input txt file should include the information: `[path to depth map to the unclamped refine (rawD)] [input integer mask path] [plane parameter JSON output path] [path to save the clamped refined depth map (refD)] [focal length of this sample]`, please refer to the example txt `docs/example/input_txt_example/anno_clamp_refD.txt` for more detail.
+Each line of the input txt file should include the information: `[path to depth map to the unclamped refine (rawD)] [input 8-bit integer mask path] [plane parameter JSON file output path] [path to save the clamped refined depth map (refD)] [focal length of this sample]`, please refer to the example txt `docs/example/input_txt_example/anno_clamp_refD.txt` for more detail.

 - **STEP 6:**  Generate a video and colored depth map for verification: please run the following command to generate videos for verification.
-The videos contain the topdown view and front view of the refined point cloud.
-The output refined point cloud is generated based on the refined depth we get in STEP 4 and the source color image.
+The videos contain the topdown view and front view of the point cloud.
+The output point cloud is generated based on the refined depth we get in STEP 4 and the source color image.

 To generate video, firstly, we need to generate the point cloud and 3D mesh plane: